Zelenskyy and Starmer urge continuing support for Ukraine against Russia as Iran war steals focus

 British officials say Russia and Iran are collaborating on drone technology and tactics in the Middle East.
 Drone combat experts from the U.K. and Ukraine have been sent to the region to help Iran’s neighbors repel its drone attacks.

-Starmer’s office said the U.K. and Ukraine will sign a deal combining “Ukraine’s expertise and the U.K.’s industrial base to manufacture and supply drones and innovative capabilities.”
+During Zelenskyy's visit, the U.K. and Ukraine signed a deal combining “Ukraine’s expertise and the U.K.’s industrial base to manufacture and supply drones and innovative capabilities.”
 Britain is also funding an “AI Center of Excellence” in conjunction with the Ukrainian Ministry of Defense.

 Ukraine counterattacks on front line, Kremlin calls resistance ‘futile’